-Vasculopathies caused by varicella zoster virus (VZV) represent a group of illness involving both small and large CNS arteries caused by a inflammatory process involving the media and the vascular endothelium, usually in immunocompromised individuals due the viral reactivation and spread thought the vessel wall.
-As consequence, It may cause ischaemic infarction, aneurysm, cerebral and subarachnoid haemorrhage, and arterial ectasia 3.
+Vasculopathies caused by varicella zoster virus (VZV) represent a group of illnesses involving both small and large CNS arteries caused by a inflammatory process involving the media and the vascular endothelium.
+Usually it occurs in immunocompromised individuals due the viral reactivation and spread through the vessel wall.
+As a consequence, it may cause ischemic infarction, aneurysm, cerebral and subarachnoid hemorrhage, and arterial ectasia 3.

-In children, VZV vasculopathy is responsable for ~ 30% of all arterial ischaemic strokes 2 and often occurs weeks to months after zoster or varicella.
+In children, varicella zoster virus vasculopathy is responsible for ~ 30% of all arterial ischemic strokes 2 and often occurs weeks to months after zoster or varicella.
 In adults, there is no accurate estimative, but it is definitely more common in immunocompromised individuals 3.

-A variety of neurological symptoms could be present related to a stroke or transient ischaemic attacks.
+A variety of neurological symptoms could be present related to a stroke or transient ischemic attacks.

-VZV vasculopathy should be strongly suspected when after a recent history of varicella or zoster a patient presents a transient ischaemic attack or stroke corroborated by MRI abnormalities 3.
+Varicella zoster virus vasculopathy should be strongly suspected when after a recent history of varicella or zoster a patient presents a transient ischemic attack or stroke corroborated by MRI abnormalities 3.

-Varicela zoster is a an alpha herpesvirus found exclusively in humans 1.
+Varicella zoster is an alpha herpesvirus found exclusively in humans 1.
 Primary VZV infection, which usually occurs in children, results in chickenpox (varicella) and, after the acute illness resolves, the virus remains latent in ganglionic neurons.
-In immunocompromised or elderly patients the VZV may reactivate.
+In immunocompromised or elderly patients, or rarely in younger healthy patients too, the virus may reactivate.

-Different theories try to explain how the virus achieve the intracranial vessels (such as haematogenous seeding or spreading via the sympathetic nervous system).
-The infection causes a inflammatory reaction and a functional damage to the vascular endothelium may resulting in thrombosis and promoting subendothelial proliferation of smooth muscle cells, fibroblasts, and collagen, leading to areas of stenosis and occlusion 1;3.
+Different theories seek to explain how the virus involves the intracranial vessels, such as hematogenous seeding or spreading via the sympathetic nervous system.
+The infection causes a inflammatory reaction and a functional damage to the vascular endothelium may resulting in thrombosis and promoting subendothelial proliferation of smooth muscle cells, fibroblasts, and collagen, leading to areas of stenosis and occlusion 1,3.

 CT and MRI

-Scans can show cortical and deep abnormalities involving both the grey and white matter, and grey-white matter junctions in special, mainly related to ischaemic lesions 3.
-VZV vasculopathy rarely can also affect the spinal-cord causing putative infarction.
+Scans can show cortical and deep abnormalities involving both the grey and white matter, and grey-white matter junctions in special, mainly related to ischemic lesions 3.
+Varicella zoster virus vasculopathy rarely can also affect the spinal-cord causing putative infarction.

 Contrast enhancement could be present in some lesions indicating breakdown of the blood–brain barrier.